lmmaganto/Mathworks_battery/README.md

 Within this project we

 ## Model Battery Voltage Over time
+ comment: will link the code for each step as well as the image if applicable
 ## Fit the Voltage Curve

 ## Compute total energy delivered to the Battery